Riamu Sera: K-1 super bantamweight tournament

 During a press conference held on December 21, 2021, it was announced by K-1 that Riamu would participate in the 2022 Super Bantamweight World Grand Prix, which would be held at K-1 World GP 2022 Japan on February 27, 2022.
 Riamu faced Ikko in the tournament quarterfinals.
 He won the fight by a narrow unanimous decision, with all three judges scoring the bout 30–29 in his favor.
 Sera lost his semifinal bout against Akihiro Kaneko by a second-round technical knockout, as he was knocked down twice in the opening round, which resulted in a stoppage victory for Kaneko per the tournament rules.

 Krush title reign

 Riamu faced the two-time Rajadamnern Stadium title challenger Mutsuki Ebata at The Match 2022 on June 19, 2022.
 He lost the fight by an extra round split decision, with scores of 9–10, 9–10 and 10–9.

 Riamu was expected to make his first Krush Super Bantamweight Championship defense against Lyra Nagasaki in the main event of Krush 143 on November 26, 2022.
 He withdrew from the fight on November 21, after suffering a metacarpal fracture of his right ring finger.
+The title bout was rescheduled for Krush 151, which took place on July 22, 2023.
+He won the fight by unanimous decision, with two scorecards of 30–28 and one scorecard of 30–27.

+Riamu was expected to face Luca Cecchetti in the quarterfinals of the K-1 super bantamweight tournament at K-1 World MAX 2024 - World Championship Tournament Final on July 7, 2024.
+Cecchetti withdrew from the bout on June 12, due to a toren left thigh adductor muscle, and was replaced by Angelos Martinos.
+Riamu won the fight by technical knockout, as he stopped Martinos with low kicks 20 seconds into the extension round.
+He faced the K-1 World GP Super Bantamweight champion Akihiro Kaneko in the semifinals at K-1 World MAX 2024 on September 29, 2024.
+He lost the fight by majority decision, with scores of 30–29, 30–29 and 29–29.
+Riamu was deducted a point in the final round for repeated clinching.